 The family reunion pizza: The Cossetta’s legacy has been passed through generations in Saint Paul, making it the best option for when your entire family gets together.
 If you’re getting pizza, you can also skip the cafeteria-style line.

 Fancy pizza: The pizza might be fancy (Chicken Agrodolce, Forest Mushrooms), but Delicata is as unpretentious as they come.
-The Como Park joint is the brainchild of culinary power duo Matty O'Reilly and JD Fratzke of Republic, Red River Kitchen and Bar Brigade.
+The Como Park joint is the brainchild of culinary power duo Matty O'Reilly and JD Fratzke of Republic and Bar Brigade.

 Italian Pie Shoppe